unsigned-enby/lSel/README.md

 make -j$(nproc)
 ```
 from the project's root directory.
+Optionally, you may use:
+   - `-DSYSTEM_FTXUI=1` to use prebuilt/installed ftxui libraries.
-Optionally, you may use `-DLSEL_STATIC=1` to create a static binary.
-However,
+   - `-DLSEL_STATIC=1` to create a static binary.
+However, please note that
-please not that the TUI library FTXUI will be statically compiled either way.
+     the TUI library FTXUI will be statically compiled either way.

 ## Install
 Once compiled, just place the `lSel` binary anywhere in your PATH.